 Bream local fish species facts and Limits.
 Bream are found in many estuary systems around Victoria and have become one of the most targeted fish in all of Australia.
-With the explosion of ultra light spin rods, soft plastics, lures, kayaks and runabout boats.
+With the explosion of ultra-light spin rods, soft plastics, lures, kayaks and runabout boats.
 National competitions such as the ABT, Vic bream classic, Hobie classic are thriving and growing.
 What makes Bream such an intriguing fish as there renowned smarts, their fighting attributes and their ability to play with baits without taking the hook.
 Learning to master Bream fishing takes time and patience that makes you an overall better fisherman for all other species.
-There a brilliant species to target on ultralight spinning gear.
+They’re a brilliant species to target on ultralight spinning gear.
 There are two types of bream around Victoria the black bream is the most common and yellowfin bream which are more silver in colour.
 Most bream caught in Victoria range between 25cm & 40cm in length

 Bream size & catch limits